nathaniel-o/uc_ensemble/nso/anTODOS.md

 - [ ] can this easily segue into loadRandomFirst functionality expand of ucOneDrinkAllImages
 - [ ] Carousel : correct #  slides (hid counter for now)  |  Duplicate slides not fixed yet

+# 22 NOVEMBER 25
+- [ ] navigation spacing is weirder again.
+- [ ] Filtered Gallery=has Category styling ?

 # 21 NOVEMBER 25
-- [ ] Resolve : Search bar broke on live site .
+- [?]
+Resolve : Search bar broke on live site  | Tests okay for me, however :
-- [ ] Filtered Gallery=has Category styling ?

 # 17 NOVEMBER 25
 - [X] Resolve : 2nd carousel doesn't filter  |  this was  because of missing data-drink-category attribute on Carousel lvl 1 images.  |  All set took too long to confirm.
 Second carousel always has # of results in clicked imgs' category.